-Traditional ajrakh block-printing is one of the most iconic crafts to survive into the twenty-first century.
-But ajrakh, as practiced by the Khatris of the Kutch Desert, has done much more than just survive; it has flourished and expanded to become a craft with a keen sense of tradition and a vision for how this tradition can be taken into the future by a new generation of ajrakh artisans.
+Traditional ajrakh block printing is one of the most iconic crafts to survive into the twenty-first century.
+But ajrakh as practised by the Khatris of the Kacchh Desert has done much more than just survive; it has flourished and expanded to become a craft with a keen sense of tradition and a vision for how this tradition can be taken into the future by a new generation of ajrakh artisans.

 Foremost of those pushing the craft to new levels are the father-son team of Jabbar and Adam Khatri.
 Jabbar in particular has rethought the production and geometry of ajrakh to elevate it to the level of textile masterpiece.
 His son Adam shares his skill and has a profound fondness for our favourite natural dye—indigo.

 The Khatris live near Bhuj in the Kachchh Desert of Gujarat, India.
 Today they produce some of the most outstanding textiles being made.